How to Use Natural Colors and Flavors in Gummy Supplements

 Selecting Natural Colors

-Natural colors are derived from plant, mineral, or animal sources.
-Common and effective options for gummies include:
+Natural colors come from plants, minerals, or animals.
+Common options for gummies include:

-• Fruit and Vegetable Juices: Concentrates from purple carrot (purple/red), beet (red/pink), spinach (green), and pumpkin (orange) provide vibrant hues.
+• Fruit and Vegetable Juices: Concentrates from purple carrot (purple/red), beet (red/pink), spinach (green), and pumpkin (orange) provide bright hues.

 • Spices: Turmeric offers a bright yellow, while paprika extract provides orange and red tones.